Karmar2323/alert-timer/README.md

 4. run the app by clicking the green triangle.

 ## License and download
-An executable file for Windows or other OS may eventually be available if release quality is reached.
+An executable file for Windows or other OS may eventually be considered, if release quality is reached and the licensing requirements are met.
 The license will be LGPL or GPL as dictated by [open source Qt licensing](https://www.qt.io/licensing/).